Spectator doesn't really cover it. The Spaniard had incredibly little do throughout beyond collecting a poor free-kick delivery.

 Could contribute little in attack whilst being given a difficult time by Maxi which he often failed to deal with.

 So impressive in closing down Suarez in the first half before going off with an apparent hamstring injury.

 Did not put a stamp on the game beyond dragging a shot wide as the midfield was dominated by the hosts.

-Similarly failed to prevent a Liverpool midfield running riot beyond several threatening free-kick deliveries.
+Similarly to Faurlin, failed to prevent the Liverpool midfield running riot beyond several threatening free-kick deliveries.

 - 43 E. Putniņš

 Came on as a substitute for Anton Ferdinand and formed an equally defiant partnership with Gabbidon.

 Could do little to influence the game after coming on.

 - 4 S. Derry

 Had, quite literally, nothing to work with and could not provide the goal that QPR so desperately needed.